Table of Contents

 For playing an active role in the litigation, the lead plaintiff is given a larger percentage of the compensation or the settlement than the other members of the class.
 There are no special criteria to decide the percentage of the compensation for the lead.
 The judge decides the percentage considering the degree of injuries and the final settlement amount.

 - Unity is strength: When all the affected people stand together against the corporate titans, you get a fair chance to win your litigation.
-As an individual claimant, you cannot fight against the well-qualified defendant attorneys.
+As an individual claimant, you cannot fight against well-qualified defense attorneys.

 - Less litigation cost: As more people are involved in the class action, the attorney charges get divided among the class members.
 For fewer charges, you can hire an experienced and qualified attorney to fight for you and can ensure the win.
 If you stand alone, you may not recover much remuneration after deducing attorney charges.